What is the Thames Valley Flood Scheme?

 Our project team has been working to consider different approaches to incorporate natural flood management into the Thames Valley Flood Scheme.

+There are lots of benefits of natural flood management.
+It can bring local flood risk benefits, enhance human wellbeing, improve water supply and quality, reduce drought impacts and improve the natural habitat.
 The Environment Agency and partner organisations have delivered many natural flood management projects across the Thames Valley, with others still in progress.

 Funding